-Minor Spills Slippery when spilt.
-Clean up all spills immediately.
+methode and material for contaminant and ordaning ap Minor Spills Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
-Major Spills Slippery when spilt.
-Minor hazard.
-Clear area of personnel.
-Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
+Major Spills Minor hazard. ► Clear area of personnel. ► Alert Fire Brigade and tell them location and nature of hazard. ► Control personal contact with the substance, by using protective equipment as required.